The Snow Queen: Mirrorlands: Plot

 After the king traps all the world's magicians in the polar internment zone, Gerda finally finds out why all the magicians vanish at the palace.
 Gerda takes this mystery into her own hands as she battles to keep magic alive through kindness and friendship.
 However she is sent to jail at the top of the castle.
 Meanwhile, inside the Mirrorlands zone, a meeting is held for all the possessors of magic.
 Gerda's parents believe only their daughter can rescue them.
 They travel to the Snow Queen's castle, where she is playing chess.
 They reconcile all their past differences and agree for a united plan of action.
 Gerda will be helped by trolls, pirates, and even the frigid and mysterious Snow Queen herself.
 Even Rollan the wielder of fire will return from the previous film (who is ready to prove to Gerda (since he is in love with her), Kai, Alfida and Orm that he is ready to redeem himself for what he did back in the previous film) to help save the magicians from the imminent threat imposed by the magical blue mirror called the Mirrorlands.

 One of their rendezvous to the land of the trolls includes an aerial battle with zeppelins in the floating City of Pirates.
 Gerda manages to seek the services of air captain Alfida.
 Alfida agrees to sail the shark airship zeppelin with the hero and heroine as passengers.
 King Harald and his airship fleet are already on their way to thwart Gerda's plan of liberation engaging in a battle between spells and technology.
 Teaming up with the pirates of the Flying City, the heroes try to capture the capital of the region and re-open the portal of the Mirrorlands using the amulet of King Arrog.

+After many attempts to open the portal, the king's son finally confesses to his father that he is a wizard and banishes himself, to which he finally gives in and lets Gerda let out all the wizards he himself banished.
+Eventually, the Snow Queen is forgiven and befriends Gerda, promising to use her powers for good, not evil.